ArcherFSharpTesting/Archer.Logger/docs/readme/types.md

 <!-- (dl
 (section-meta
-    (title Archer.Logger Types)
+    (title Archer.Reporting Types)
 )
 ) -->

-This page provides an overview of the core types and interfaces used by Archer.Logger for formatting and outputting test results.
-These types define the structure and contracts for logging, reporting, and handling test execution outcomes in the Archer F# test framework.
+This page provides an overview of the core types and interfaces used by Archer.Reporting for formatting and outputting test results.
+These types define the structure and contracts for reporting and handling test execution outcomes in the Archer F# test framework.

 <!-- (dl (# InformationDensity)) -->
 Represents the level of detail for logging information.